msh-contrib/xeon/readme.md

-#bash-require
+# xeon
 > #### module loader for bash scripts with node `require("module")` style

 ## about
-`bash-require` tiny node.js based tool
+`xeon` tiny node.js based tool

-that simplify creation of modular and reusable bash scripts,
+that simplify the process of creation modular and reusable bash scripts,

 large or small, for personal usage or sysadmin tasks

 ## install
 install node first then with npm do

-> npm i -g bash-require
+> npm i -g xeon

 **note** *it may require sudo mode to install global node package*

-check availability with `br --help`
+check availability with `xeon --help`

-if you see help message you are good to go
+if you see help message you are ready to go

 ## example
-create module
+Lets simply create one module that we'd like to use in future

+For example here is one that have function in it that print your name to console

+Pretty simple

 `hello.sh`
 ```sh